patrikja/AFPcourse/L14/README.md

 "canonical" example of program calculation: computing a linear-time solution to the maximum segment sum problem.

+The prepared lecture material is in [Part1.lhs](Part1.lhs) and [Part2.lhs](Part2.lhs).
+The actual material covered during L14 was bascially the contents of [Part1.lhs](Part1.lhs) while the second part is additional reading and a few proofs which did not fit in the time-slot.

 Micro-bio: Cezar Ionescu is currently a PostDoc on "Increasingly Correct Scientific Computing" in the FP group at Chalmers.
 Before that he worked for several years at the Potsdam Institute for Climate